mathiasare/SIREN-ImageColorizerProject/index.md

 ### Implementing Siren

+Then, we had to figure out a way to include or build _siren_ activation function for tensorflow and keras.
 Firstly, quite difficult implementations were tried but at some point it occurred that the implementation can be done quite easily:

 Here is the function to initialize the first layer of the model as described in the article altough the $\omega_0=1/30$ which is different than in the article:
 (In the article $\omega_0=30$ but this provided poor results.
 We did not figured out why but $\omega_0=1/30$ in contrary worked fine!)